 When you arrive the radiographer will explain the procedure and ask you to sign a consent form.
 It's a good idea to ask any questions you may have.

-You'll have a small plastic tube (cannula) put into the back of your hand.
+You'll have a small plastic tube (cannula) put into the back of your hand or arm.
 The radiographer uses this to put the dye into your vein.

 The radiographer will give you a hospital gown to change into.
 You also need to remove any jewellery or metal objects that will get in the way of the x-ray pictures.

-Before the dye, you're asked to empty your bladder (have a wee).
+Before the dye, you are sometimes asked to empty your bladder (have a wee).

 The radiographer will take you into the x-ray room.
 They will inject the dye into the cannula.
 The injection may make you feel hot and some people get a metallic taste and have a feeling you want to pass urine.
 These feelings usually only last a minute or two.